 We have introduced some significant changes to the program at Year 9 in an effort to enhance the engagement of students in their learning and give them more choice to pursue areas which they enjoy, are good at, or are required for their future career.
+Students will study 4 periods per week in most subject areas to provide the time to engage with the particular curriculum as they do in Years 10-12.
+This will mean that our timetableisalignedfromYears9-12allowingaccelerationtooccurmoreseamlesslyandprovidingbetterindividual pathways for students.

 We have changed our subject counselling process so that students and families are making informed choices.
-At Year 9 level, English, Mathematics, Religion, Languages and Physical Education are compulsory for the entire year and students must do a minimum of three semesters of Science, Humanities, Languages, Arts and Technology throughout the Years 9 & 10 program.
+At Year 9 level, English, Mathematics, Religion, Languages and Physical Education are compulsory for the entire year and students must do a minimum of two semesters of Science, Humanities, Languages, Arts and Technology throughout the Years 9 & 10 program.
 Every Year 9 & 10 student will have other choices of subjects that they either enjoy, are good at, or that are necessary for their future career direction.